pawel323/quote-generator/README.md

 This is easy quote generator based on PHP and Bootstrap 5.
 The only function available on site is include a button.
 Pressing the button causes generating random quote from MySQL database.
-Site is available on this url: https://generator-cytatow.000webhostapp.com
+Site is available on  url: https://generator-cytatow.000webhostapp.com